 After a long day, you step into the shower ready to unwind and wash off the day.
-Suddenly, you are stricken by a strange odour coming from your shower drain.
+Suddenly, you are stricken by a strange odor coming from your shower drain.
 While not enjoyable, a bad smell coming from a shower drain is not uncommon.
-Odour-causing bacteria that feed on the debris in the pipe can be one reason for your smelly situation.
+Odor-causing bacteria that feed on the debris in the pipe can be one reason for your smelly situation.
 These anaerobic bacteria live in fetid water in the P-trap.
 While occupying the water, they trap and produce sulfide gas, which unluckily for you, smells like sewage.

-Let’s face it, your shower drain has to put up with a lot, dirt, soap scum, hair, etc. These things can all contribute to that smelly shower drain you are experiencing.
-To help you regain that enjoyable shower experience we have put together some tips and advice that will help you deal with and eliminate your bad smell from shower drain situation.
+Let’s face it, your shower drain has to put up with a lot, of dirt, soap scum, hair, etc. These things can all contribute to that smelly shower drain you are experiencing.
+To help you regain that enjoyable shower experience we have put together some tips and advice that will help you deal with and eliminate your bad smell from the shower drain situation.

 First, What NOT to Do

 When dealing with this bad smell from shower drain situation your first reaction may be to drown the drain in bleach, but DON’T!
 Many homeowners think the answer to getting rid of bad smells is by using excessive amounts of bleach.
 However, in this case, it is not the right solution (literally).
 Although it may help lessen the smell, pouring bleach down the shower drain may also damage the pipes and leave you with an even bigger mess.
 So, avoid the urge to use bleach in this situation.